thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 - Explain what the Knex seed system is.
 - Explain why the Knex seed system is useful.
 - Use Knex to seed a PostgreSQL database.
+- Migrate and seed a PostgreSQL database on Heroku.

 ## What's the Knex migration system?